quick-search-rs/wolfram-alpha-plugin/README.md

 If the suffix is empty it will always search Wolfram Alpha, but an unpaid Wolfram Alpha account has a limit of 2000 queries per month.
 So it is not reccomended.

 ## Installation
-1. Download and install [Quick Search](https://github.com/quick-search-rs/quick-search/releases/latest) if you haven't already.
+Download and install [Quick Search](https://github.com/quick-search-rs/quick-search/releases/latest) if you haven't already.
+### Manual
-2. Download the [latest release](https://github.com/quick-search-rs/wolfram-alpha-plugin/releases/latest) of this plugin.
+1. Download the [latest release](https://github.com/quick-search-rs/wolfram-alpha-plugin/releases/latest) of this plugin.
-3. Open the Quick Search settings (right-click the tray icon -> Configure) and click "Add Plugin" at the bottom.
+2. Open the Quick Search settings (right-click the tray icon -> Configure)
+3. Click "Add Plugin" at the bottom.
 4. Select the downloaded file.
 5. The plugin should now be installed and ready to use.